 The majority of the Company's products are distributed through independent pharmaceutical wholesalers.
-Net product revenues and accounts receivable take into account the sale of the product at the wholesale acquisition cost, and an accrual is recorded to reflect the difference between the wholesale acquisition cost and the estimated average end-user contract price.
-This accrual is calculated on a product-specific basis and is based on the estimated number of outstanding units sold to wholesalers that will ultimately be sold in end-user contracts.
-When the wholesaler sells the product to the end-user at the agreed upon end-user contract price, the wholesaler charges the Company for the difference between the wholesale acquisition price and the end-user contract price and this chargeback is offset against the initial accrual balance.
+Net product revenues and accounts receivable take into account the sale of the product at the wholesale acquisition cost, and accruals are recorded to reflect the difference between the wholesale acquisition cost and the estimated average end-user contract price.
+These accruals are calculated on a product-specific basis and are based on the estimated number of outstanding units sold to wholesalers that will ultimately be sold to end-users.
+When the wholesaler sells the product to the end-user at the agreed upon end-user contract price, the wholesaler charges the Company for the difference between the wholesale acquisition price and the end-user contract price and this is offset against the initial accrual balance.